 If the source document contains embedded excel objects, you may use the “Embedded Excel Conversion Utility” that is installed together with the BizFinx preparation tool to generate a set of financial statements with properly structured tables for use in the preparation tool.
-For more information on this utility, please click here (refer to point 4).
+Refer to Quick Guide for Preptool (PDF, 1.8MB) for more information on this utility.

 Data in XBRL financial statements does not match AGM financial statements